mandrasch/openeducationtagger/README.md

 - Create an elasticsearch instance at [appbase.io](https://appbase.io), [bonsai.io](https://bonsaio.io), stackheore
 - Prepare the spreadsheet (Clone, publish and note URL - 2DO: provide better infos)

-(Note for bonsai.io: You need to manually create an index and append it to the url, auto-index is disabled)
+(Note for bonsai.io: You need to manually create an index and append it to the url, auto-index is disabled + no read-only API keys available in bonsai free)

 Steps for installation of sync worker (spreadsheet >>> appbase-index)